-I study Russian and German at university and I went on a year abroad last academic year as part of my course.
-Whether you’re also going on a year abroad as part of your degree or you’re taking a year out purely for fun, it’s important to know not only how to ‘survive’ but also how to grow in character and ultimately to thrive.
+I study Russian and German at university and I went on a year abroad last year as part of my course.
+Whether you’re also going on a year abroad as part of your degree or you’re taking time out purely for fun, it’s important to know not only how to ‘survive’ but also how to grow in character and ultimately to thrive.

-Here are some of my tips to help you out:
+Here are some of my tips to hopefully help you out:

 1) Seek advice from people who have done it before

 Speak to language students who have been abroad for an extended period of time and to anyone who has worked where you will be working.
 Your experience will be unique and not exactly like anyone else’s but it will overlap with others’.

 2) Inform yourself about the culture of the country before you go